Breeding & Genetics

 - In a small number of cases, small stripes on the side of the head behind the cheek spot area

 - Like the pearl mutation, females keep the markings for life while males lose them at maturity.
-Adult males develop "ghost pearls" on the wings just as they do in the pearl mutation, even thought they did not have markings in this area as juveniles.
+Adult males develop "ghost pearls" on the wings just as they do in the pearl mutation, even though they did not have markings in this area as juveniles.

 It seems that only the better-marked birds develop chest spots, and even fewer develop the head markings.
 Buster and Shodu have had several more clutches (with my permission this time), and I think that maybe all of their children have the spot gene.
 I can't tell what's happening with their lutino chicks, but all their cinnamon or normal grey chicks have the blaze, the light feathers near the beak, and the underwing speckling.
 But the percentage that has chest spots is fairly small (25% or less; I haven't kept statistics) and only a couple have had head stripes.
 Most of my chicks are not as well marked as the two in the pictures above.